fabsig/GPBoost/docs/Main_parameters.rst

       -  ``cholesky`` : Cholesky factorization

+      -  ``iterative`` : iterative methods.
+Only supported for non-Gaussian likelihoods with a Vecchia-Laplace approximation.
+This a combination of conjugate gradient, Lanczos algorithm, and other methods

 -  ``seed`` : integer, (default = 0)

    -  The seed used for model creation (e.g., random ordering in Vecchia approximation)